-Bereavement for Luo Ping is a never endings heartache.
+Bereavement for Luo Ping was a never-ending heartache.

-His early social identity seems to have derived from his accomplishments as a poet which caught the attention of the literati in Yangzhou where he lived and married and raised his family.
-He soon finds a mentor, Jin Nong, and turns to painting traditional literati subjects in his own unique style.
+His early social identity seems to have been derived from his accomplishments as a poet, which caught the attention of the literati in Yangzhou, the city where he lived, married, and raised his family.
+He soon found a mentor, Jin Nong, and turned to painting traditional literati subjects in his own unique style.

-These two men, one seventy the other in his twenties, are both itinerant Buddhists and feel they are karmically connected.
-Jin calls himself the Youngest Buddhist Monk and Luo Ping calls himself the Monk of the Temple of Flowers.
-This mystical union finds its way into several portraits of Jin by his protégé.
-One of the most striking, called, Portrait of Mr. Dongxin, is of Jin as a luohan.
+These two men, one 70 years old and the other in his twenties, were both itinerant Buddhists and felt that they were karmically connected.
+Jin called himself the Youngest Buddhist Monk and Luo Ping called himself the Monk of the Temple of Flowers.
+This mystical union found its way into several portraits of Jin by his protégé.
+One of the most striking, called Portrait of Mr. Dongxin, is of Jin as a luohan.

 Luohan are protectors of the dharma, disciples of Buddha, ageless adepts who refuse nirvana to stay in the world and embody the virtues of the Three Harmonies, a combination of Taoism, Buddhism and Confucianism.

 In Luo’s Portrait of Mr. Dongxin, his master Jin Nong is shown in the disguise of a luohan called Nandimitra.
-His bald dome clearly identifies him as he contemplates a Himalayan-style text he’s trying to decipher.
+His bald dome clearly identifies him as he contemplates a Himalayan-style text.
 He twists the thin hairs of his beard and clearly represents the posture and importance of the sage-protectors who cloistered themselves in small cottages hidden away in remote mountains.

-This portrait shows Jin Nong as someone both from this world and another distant world.
-These overlaps in Luo Ping’s portraiture of his mentor allow us an insight into the double life of his master blurring the lines between the seen and unseen.
-Luo Ping also believes himself to be the reincarnation of another luohan, a Buddhist monk of the Temple of Flowers, something he says was revealed to him in a dream.
-He gives much importance to what he sees in dreams, images that straddle the conscious and the unconscious.
+This portrait shows Jin Nong as someone both of this world and another distant one.
+These overlaps in Luo Ping’s portraiture allow us an insight into the double life of his master, blurring the lines between the seen and unseen.
+Luo Ping also believed himself to be the reincarnation of another luohan, a Buddhist monk of the Temple of Flowers, which he said was revealed to him in a dream.
+He gave much importance to what he saw in dreams, images that straddle the conscious and the unconscious.

-One of Luo Ping’s most famous paintings called Ghost Amusement, bring us into the dream world via a series of eight different size panels of ghost-like creatures such as imps being chased by a fat-head with short arms and claw-like hands; worried looking ghosts with eyes staring at subtle terrors we can only imagine; a tall, emaciated ghost looking lost with thin twisted lips and vacant eyes, long green arms and legs disappearing into a murky cloud nearly covering him from head to foot.
+One of Luo Ping’s most famous paintings called Ghost Amusement, bring us into the dream world via a series of eight different sized panels showing ghost-like creatures such as imps being chased by a fat-head with short arms and claw-like hands; worried looking ghosts with eyes staring at subtle terrors we can only imagine; a tall, emaciated ghost looking lost with thin twisted lips and vacant eyes, long green arms and legs disappearing into a murky cloud nearly covering him from head to foot.
 These paintings are joined together in a long scroll.
-Luo Ping painted them to illustrate ghost stories that were in vogue at the time.
-He describes them in a poem he wrote suggesting he didn’t just imagine them but saw them as clearly as he could see real people.
+Luo Ping painted them to illustrate the ghost stories which were in vogue at the time.
+He described them in a poem he wrote suggesting he didn’t just imagine them but saw them as clearly as he could see real people.

 From the bookcase a famished rat falls to the ground.